Patrick Kivlehan: Texas Rangers

-The Texas Rangers acquired Kivlehan from the Mariners on December 2, 2015 as a player to be named later from an earlier trade that sent Leonys Martín and Anthony Bass to the Mariners and Tom Wilhelmsen and James Jones to the Rangers.
+The Texas Rangers acquired Kivlehan from the Mariners on December 2, 2015, as a player to be named later from an earlier trade that sent Leonys Martín and Anthony Bass to the Mariners and Tom Wilhelmsen and James Jones to the Rangers.

 Seattle Mariners (second stint)

-On May 29, 2016, Kivlehan was traded back to the Mariners for a player to be named later or cash considerations (later specified as pitcher Justin De Fratus).
+On May 29, 2016, Kivlehan was traded back to the Mariners for a player to be named later or cash, later specified as pitcher Justin De Fratus.

 San Diego Padres

 On August 4, 2016, the San Diego Padres claimed Kivlehan off waivers.
-The Padres promoted him to the major leagues on August 20, he hit his first career home run off Robbie Ray in his second big league at bat.
+The Padres promoted him to the major leagues for the first time on August 20.
+Kivlehan hit his first career home run off Robbie Ray in his second big league at-bat.
+He made five appearances for the Padres, going 4-for-16 (.250) with one home run, two RBI, and two walks.
+Kivlehan was designated for assignment by the Padres on September 21.

 Cincinnati Reds

 On September 28, 2016, Kivlehan was claimed off waivers by the Cincinnati Reds.
 He was designated for assignment on October 6.

 Kivlehan made the Reds' Opening Day roster in 2017.
 He was outrighted to Triple-A on November 3, 2017, and elected free agency on November 6.
 On November 18, Kivlehan signed a minor league contract with the Reds that included an invitation to spring training.
 He was released from the organization in early May 2018.